GenAI-CUEE/EE-208-Coding-Exercise/L4_Runtime_measurement/Readme.md

 ## Nsys profiling

 [Nsys profiling [6]](https://dev-discuss.pytorch.org/t/using-nsight-systems-to-profile-gpu-workload/59) is a very useful tool to evaluate the runtime performance.

+ You can see our example: `Profiling_with_nvidia.py`.
 Here, you can track the runtime in each step of your code by using the command `torch.cuda.nvtx.range_push()` and `torch.cuda.nvtx.range_pop()`.
 You can put a marker of that step by putting a text in `range_push()`, e.g., `torch.cuda.nvtx.range_push('start')`.
-You can see our example: `example_torch_profile.py`.

 Then, all you have to do is running the following command in the command prompt:

 ```
-nsys profile -w true -t cuda,nvtx,osrt,cudnn,cublas -s cpu  --capture-range=cudaProfilerApi --cudabacktrace=true -x true -o my_profile python example_torch_profile.py --force-overwrite true --cuda-memory-usage true
+nsys profile -w true -t cuda,nvtx,osrt,cudnn,cublas -s cpu  --capture-range=cudaProfilerApi --cudabacktrace=true -x true -o my_profile python Profiling_with_nvidia.py --force-overwrite true --cuda-memory-usage true
 ```

 Once you execute the above command, you will get a file called `my_profile.nsys-rep`.
 Then, you can view the profiled data with NVIDIA Nsignt, which might look like this: